i2mint/stream2py/README.md

 or use these timestamps to determine if there's gaps or overlaps between the segments we've acquired.

-Anyway, stream2py will give you the tools to tackle that problem properly.
+Point is, stream2py will give you the tools to tackle that problem properly.
+It does so by having the stream2py buffers mentioned above keep data flow statistics that readers can then use to more precisely timestamp what they read.